Allocating Common-Value Goods: Optimal mechanism

 \begin{proposition} Suppose $\text{supp } \mF = (0,1)$.
 Any optimal monotone threshold mechanism excludes a bottom type, i.e., there exists $\epsilon_{i}>0$ such that $x_{i}(s_{i},s_{-i})=0$ for all $s_{i}\leq \epsilon_{i}$.
 Consequently, efficient allocation is always suboptimal. \end{proposition}

-The optimal mechanism excludes bottom types.
-In particular, it chooses not to allocate the good to these types even when doing so is socially efficient, i.e., when $\lr{s_{i},s_{-i}} \ge 1$.
-This is somewhat surprising, as the designer strictly prefers to allocate the good whenever possible.
+In particular, even when allocating the good would be socially efficient, namely when $\lr{s_{i},s_{-i}} \ge 1$, the mechanism does not allocate the good to such types.
+Such exclusion at the bottom is a standard implication in conventional revenue-maximization problems, where it serves to reduce information rents and thereby increase the seller's surplus.
+In our setting, however, the notion of information rent is not clear.
+Moreover, when $\lr{s_{i},s_{-i}} \ge 1$, the preferences of the designer and the participants are aligned, and the designer wishes to allocate the good whenever possible.
 As a corollary, efficient allocation is never optimal.

-The intuition is that the designer must balance \textit{incentives for learning}.
-The participation constraint requires the designer to allocate the good to the lowest types only when the other agents hold sufficiently positive signals.
-But doing so invites a deviation by a middle type, who may choose that option to ensure that she receives the good only when she is nearly certain of its high quality.
-Thus, the designer faces a trade-off between providing learning opportunities and maintaining a high allocation probability.
-Proposition \ref{prop: exclusion at the bottom} shows that the designer resolves this tension by foregoing some learning opportunities.
+The intuition is that the designer must balance incentives for \textit{manipulating information externalities}.
+At a high level, the participation constraint implies that the designer can allocate the good to the lowest-belief types only when the other agents hold sufficiently positive signals.
+But doing so may invite deviations by higher-belief types, who may mimic those low types in order to receive the good only when they are nearly certain that its quality is high.
+Thus, the designer faces a trade-off between providing appropriate incentives and maintaining a high allocation probability.
+Proposition \ref{prop: exclusion at the bottom} shows that the designer resolves this tension by excluding bottom types.

-Proposition \ref{prop: exclusion at the bottom} does not quantify the extent of exclusion, as it applies to a general distribution.
-Figure \ref{fig: uniform} presents the optimal mechanism $x_{1}$ for agent $1$ under the uniform case $\mF(s_{i})=s_{i}$ with two agents.
-In this environment, the optimal mechanism is deterministic and allocates the good to agent $1$ only within the shaded region.
-We obtain thresholds $s_{1}^{\texttt{min}}=3/8$ and $s_{1}^{\texttt{max}}=3/4$, implying that types in $[0,3/8]$ are excluded.
+Figure \ref{fig: uniform} illustrates the optimal mechanism for agent $1$ in the uniform case $\mF(s_{i})=s_{i}$ with two agents, where we can represent the space of signal profiles over the plane.
+In this environment, the optimal mechanism is deterministic and allocates the good to agent $1$ if and only if the reported belief profile lies in the shaded region.
+We have $s_{1}^{\texttt{min}}=3/8$ and $s_{1}^{\texttt{max}}=3/4$, which implies that types in $[0,3/8]$ are excluded.
 Since $\lr{s_{1},s_{2}}\ge 1$ is equivalent to $s_{1}+s_{2}\ge 1$, the 45-degree line identifies the efficient allocation in this case.
-In the Appendix, we formally derive this figure.\footnote{Note that the area of the shaded region does not represent the objective value because the signals are ex-ante correlated and the joint distribution of $(s_{1},s_{2})$ is not uniform.
-Consequently, although the shaded area, which equals $1/2$, coincides with that under efficient allocation, our mechanism strictly outperforms the efficient one.}
+In the Appendix, we formally derive this figure.\footnote{Note that the area of the shaded region does not represent the objective value because the signals are ex ante correlated and the joint distribution of $(s_{1},s_{2})$ is not uniform.
+Consequently, although the shaded area, which equals $1/2$, coincides with that under efficient allocation, our mechanism strictly outperforms the efficient allocation.}